 ."
 Richards thought that is where he got the idea, and was worried that it was too similar.

-This was released in the US 3 months before it was released in England, since The Stones did not want to release it in England until they were there to support it.
+This was released in the United States on June 6, 1965, just a month after Keith Richards woke up with the guitar riff in his head.
+In the UK, it wasn't issued until August 20, since The Stones did not want to release it in England until they were there to support it.
 While they were touring in America, they became very popular in England, so they kept recording singles in the States to keep their momentum until they could return for a tour.

 Mick Jagger (1968): "It sounded like a Folk song when we first started working on it and Keith didn't like it much, he didn't want it to be a single, he didn't think it would do very well.
 I think Keith thought it was a bit basic.
 I don't think he really listened to it properly.
 He was too close to it and just felt it was a silly kind of riff." (thanks, Bertrand - Paris, France)

 Richards ran his guitar through a Gibson Fuzz Box to create the distortion effect.
 He had no intention of using the sound on the record, but Gibson had just sent him the device, and he thought the Fuzz Box would create sustained notes to help sketch out the horn section.
 The band thought it sounded great and wanted to use the sound because it would be very unusual for a Rock record.
 Richards thought it sounded gimmicky and did not like the result, but the rest of the band convinced him to ditch the horn section and use the distorted guitar sound.